Bryse Wilson: Atlanta Braves

 Wilson was promoted to the major leagues on August 20, 2018, and debuted the same day against the Pittsburgh Pirates.
 Wilson pitched five innings, yielding three hits and three walks alongside five strikeouts.
 He earned the victory in the Braves' 1–0 win, and became the youngest pitcher to win his debut by that score.
 Wilson was optioned to Gwinnett after the game.
 In 2018 with the Braves he pitched seven innings over three games.

-In 2019, he was 1–1 with a 7.20 ERA in 20.0 innings over six games (four starts).

-In 2020, he was 1–0 with one save and a 4.02 ERA in 15.2 innings over six games (two starts).
+Wilson made six appearances (four starts) for Atlanta during the 2019 campaign, registering a 1–1 record and 7.20 ERA with 16 strikeouts over 20 innings of work.
+He made six more appearances (two starts) for the Braves during the 2020 season, compiling a 1-0 record and 4.02 ERA with 15 strikeouts and one saves across 15 2/3 innings pitched.
 Wilson was announced as Atlanta’s Game 4 starter in the NLCS on October 14, 2020.
 The following day, in his first postseason start, Wilson gave up one run over six innings with 5 strikeouts.
-The Braves handled the Dodgers, 10–2, to go up 3–1 in the series.
+The Braves handled the Los Angeles Dodgers, 10–2, to go up 3–1 in the series.

+Wilson made eight starts for Atlanta to begin the 2021 season, compiling a 2-3 record and 5.88 ERA with 23 strikeouts across 33 2/3 innings pitched.

 Pittsburgh Pirates

 On July 30, 2021, Wilson was traded to the Pittsburgh Pirates along with Ricky DeVito in exchange for Richard Rodríguez.
+In 8 starts down the stretch, he posted a 1–4 record and 4.91 ERA with 23 strikeouts across 40 1/3 innings pitched.

-He was designated for assignment on December 28, 2022.
+Wilson made 25 appearances (20 starts) for Pittsburgh in 2022, compiling a 3–9 record and 5.52 ERA with 79 strikeouts across 115 2/3 innings pitched.
+He was designated for assignment following the signing of Jarlín García on December 28, 2022.

 Milwaukee Brewers

 On January 4, 2023, Wilson was traded to the Milwaukee Brewers in exchange for cash considerations.
+In 53 appearances out of the bullpen, he compiled a 6–0 record and 2.58 ERA with 61 strikeouts across 76 2/3 innings pitched.

+Wilson made 34 appearances for Milwaukee in 2024, registering a 5–4 record and 4.04 ERA with 82 strikeouts over 104 2/3 innings pitched.
+On November 4, Wilson was removed from the 40–man roster and sent outright to the Triple–A Nashville Sounds, but he rejected the assignment and elected free agency.